Menander I: Menander the Just

 However, modern numismatists such as Bopearachchi and R.C.
 Senior have shown, by differences in coin findings, style, and monograms, that there were two distinct rulers.
 The second Menander could have been a descendant of the first, and his Buddhist symbols may have been a means of alluding to his ancestor's conversion.
 However, Menander I struck a rare bronze series with a Buddhist wheel (coin 3).

 Menander's death

-Plutarch reports that Menander died in camp while on campaign, thereby differing with the version of the Milindapanha.
+Buddhist tradition holds that he was succeeded his son and retired.
+Though Plutarch reports that Menander died in camp while on campaign, thereby differing with the version of the Milinda Panha.
 Plutarch gives Menander as an example of benevolent rule, contrasting him with disliked tyrants such as Dionysius, and goes on to explain that his subject towns fought over the honour of his burial, ultimately sharing his ashes among them and placing them in "monuments" (possibly stupas), in a manner reminiscent of the funerals of the Buddha.
+This has been taken as an evidence of his conversion to Buddhism, though modern scholars doubt Plutarch’s account and he may have actually confused Menander’s death with the account of the Buddha.

 Despite his many successes, Menander's last years may have been fraught with another civil war, this time against Zoilos I who reigned in Gandhara.
 This is indicated by the fact that Menander probably overstruck a coin of Zoilos.

 The Milinda Panha might give some support to the idea that Menander's position was precarious, since it describes him as being somewhat cornered by numerous enemies into a circumscribed territory: